panzerdp/dmitripavlutin.com/content/posts/088-event-delegation/index.md

 Fortunately, when using *event delegation* pattern, listening for events on multiple elements requires just one event listener.

 The event delegation uses specifics of *event propagation* mechanism.
-To understand how event delegation works, first, I recommend to understand the event propagation.
+To understand how event delegation works, I recommend understanding the event propagation first.

 ## 2. Event propagation

-Let's take a closer look at what happens when a button is clicked:
+When you click the button in the following sample html:

 ```html{4}
 <html>